-Pest sprays, fertilizers and many other gardening products can be harmful and we have some tips.
-Look here for information on glyphosate too.
+Pest sprays, fertilizers and many other gardening products can be harmful and we have some tips on how to stay safe.
+You'll find information on glyphosate here ...

 LPG is what we use to fuel our barbeques or outdoor heaters, and sometimes heat our homes.
-LPG has risks, so make sure you use and store it carefully.
+It burns well and is stored in cylinders or tanks that are easy to tr...

 Petrol is very common but also extremely dangerous.
 We have some tips on how to use it safely.

 Paints and paint thinners (solvents) can be hazardous to your health and to the environment.
 We have advice on how to use them safely.

 Many boat paints are useful for keeping your boat free of plants and animals, but there are some risks associated.
 Here's some advice about using them safely.

 You may use a range of chemicals to keep your spa and pool water clean.
 Have a look at our tips for their safe use.